 We comply with our obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
 We use your personal data for the purposes set out below.

-- Product downloads as requested by you.
+To send product downloads as requested by you.

-- Emails that provide additional motivation or guidance to support any products or services you are using.
+To send emails that provide additional motivation or guidance to support any products or services you are using.

 We are unable to send or receive encrypted emails so you should be aware that any emails we send or receive may not be protected in transit.
 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send us is within the bounds of the law.